-Upon entrance into the polling station, the voter presents their carte d'identification national (CIN) to the polling station secretary, and their name will be announced in an audible voice, at which point in time the voter may take a ballot from a polling station staff and proceed to the voting booth.
-Once the voter has completed the ballot, the voter will fold the ballot and deposit it in the ballot box, the polling station President will mark the voter's finger with indelible ink, and the station's secretary will return the voter's CIN.
+- Upon entrance into the polling station, the voter presents their carte d'identification national (CIN) to the polling station secretary who announces the voter's name in an audible voice; - The voter collects a ballot from a pollworker who stamps the ballot before handing it to the voter.
+The voter proceeds to a polling booth to cast their vote; - Once they have completed their ballot, the voter places their vote in an opaque envelope that is stamped by the local administrative authority; - The voter folds the ballot and deposits it in the ballot box; - The polling station President will mark the voter's finger with indelible ink; and - The station's secretary will return the voter's CIN to them.